Every day, I seem to spend more and more time monitoring and blocking spam and bad bot traffic.

 The more traffic you get to your site, the more spam comments you will get.

-In this case, you can take a sledgehammer approach to the problem with a simple Cloudflare firewall rule that will block comment spammers from your site.
+In this case, you can take a stronger approach to the problem with a simple Cloudflare firewall rule that will block comment spammers from your site.

 The upside to this rule is that it is highly effective against comment spam.
 The only slight downside is that it adds a little bit of friction for genuine commenters.

-Most people are familiar with this, so it’s not a big problem.
+Most people are familiar with this, so it’s not a big issue.

-But because spammers don’t use a normal browser to inject comments, they will be blocked.
+But because spammers don’t use a regular browser to inject comments, the firewall rule will block them.

 To use this method, add the following rule to your Cloudflare firewall.